Zeal-Parmar/Color-changer/README.md

 # Color-changer
-just a fun website to which changes background color.
+just a fun website which changes background color.